Ecce Homo (García Martínez and Giménez): Restoration attempt and internet phenomenon

-Giménez said in 2015 that "everyone here sees what I did in a different light.
+Giménez has since warmed up to the attention brought by her restoration attempt.
+Speaking publicly in 2015, she said, "everyone here sees what I did in a different light.
 The restoration has put Borja on the world map, meaning I’ve done something for my village that nobody else was able to do.
 So many people have come here – and to our beautiful church – to see the painting ... they tell me more than 130,000 people."

 Artistic significance

 Tongue-in-cheek critiques have interpreted the piece as a multifaceted comment on both sacred and secular themes.
 A Forbes commentator suggested that the "inept restoration" represented "one woman's vision of her savior, uncompromised by schooling".
 In September 2012, the artistic group Wallpeople presented hundreds of reworked versions of the new image on a wall near the Centre de Cultura Contemporània de Barcelona.
 An organizer commented that "Cecilia has created a pop icon".

 Later on, Spanish actress Assumpta Serna co-produced with Wildcard UK a documentary called Fresco Fiasco and acted in the movie Behold the Monkey, two films about the restoration.
 Both projects were seen in February 2016 on the Sky Arts network in the UK.